 - If you are using cups to measure the flour you must spoon the flour into the cup then lightly tap the cup until the flour has settled and leveled.
 This is important to achieve as accurate a weight as possible.
 A kitchen scale is recommended for accuracy.

 - Texture of dough if using cups: there can be around 20-30g difference when measuring flour with cups.
-The dough should be tacky to touch and shouldn't be wet or stick to your hands.
-If you find the dough is wet and sticky add 1 tablespoon of flour at a time allowing it to absorb into the dough until the dough is at the right consistency.
+The dough should be tacky to touch and shouldn’t be wet or stick to your hands.
+If you find the dough is wet and sticky add 1 tbsp of flour at a time allowing it to absorb into the dough until the dough is at the right consistency.

 - The parchment paper helps keep the doughnuts nice and round, you can easily knock air out if you handle them.